vinnihoke/sprint-challenge--applied-javascript-2/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+* [ ] The DOM stands for Document Object Model and is the visual representation of the code we build.
+This is a JS object containing every element in order on the page.

 2. What is an event?
+* [ ] Events are attached to elements on the page that can be used to call a function, store data, or manipulate the DOM.
+Every interaction from each user on the site or application is refered to as an event.

 3. What is an event listener?
+* [ ] Event listeners are functions that are triggered by a certain event.
+You can have a 'click', or 'mouseover', or a 'keydown' that will fire a specific function.
+There are too many to add here, but essentially they are an element on the page listening for an event that will fire a function.

 4. Why would we convert a NodeList into an Array?
+* [ ] Arrays have built in methods that we can use giving us more control over the data that is nested within.
+It can also be simpler to navigate an Array.

 5. What is a component?
+* [ ] A component is a reuseable chunk of code that can be used and repeated multiple times on your site or application.
+You can build components once, have them perform the same process over variable information and have it rendered to the DOM exactly the same.
+They can be used to create robust user experiences, and helps us keep our code dry by not needing a dozen pieces of the same code.

 ### Git Set up